DNKpp/mimicpp/README.md

     public:
         ~Derived() override = default;

-        // this generates the override method and a mock object named foo_ MOCK_METHOD(get, int, (), const);
+        // this generates the override method and a mock object named get_ MOCK_METHOD(get, int, (), const);
     };